peteroupc/MailLib/docs/PeterO.DataIO.md

     public static PeterO.IWriter ToWriter(
         this System.IO.Stream output);

-Not documented yet.In the .NET implementation, this method is implemented as an extension method to any object implementing Stream and can be called as follows:  `output.ToWriter()` .
+Wraps an output stream into a writer object.
+If an IOException is thrown by the input stream, the writer object throws InvalidOperationException instead.In the .NET implementation, this method is implemented as an extension method to any object implementing Stream and can be called as follows:  `output.ToWriter()` .
 If the object's class already has a ToWriter method with the same parameters, that method takes precedence over this extension method.

 <b>Parameters:</b>

- * <i>output</i>: Not documented yet.
+ * <i>output</i>: Output stream to wrap.

 <b>Returns:</b>